christroutner/plugin-template-connextcms/README.md

 In many ways KeystoneJS Models act as an API to MongoDB, the database used to power KeystoneJS.
 Read up on the [KeystoneJS model documentation](http://keystonejs.com/docs/database/) for more information.

+Any model files in this directory with the same name default KeystoneJS or ConnextCMS model files will overwrite those default files.
+This is usefully if you need to add a field to an existing model.
+For example, if you need to add a field called 'middleName' to the User model, just copy the default User.js model from KeystoneJS and place it in this directory, and add your field.
+You updated model will overwrite the default model when the `merge-plugin` script is executed.

 ## ConnextCMS
 [ConnextCMS](https://github.com/skagitpublishing/ConnextCMS) is a Backbone.js application and front end